 Turning to peacebuilding efforts, the Special Representative said that the current context is an opportunity to undertake planning and consultations to put the Comprehensive Programme for Security and Protection of Communities and Organizations in the Territories — a key part of the Final Agreement — into operation.
 Doing so, he stressed, “can make an important difference on the ground”.

-Also briefing the Council was David Santiago Cano Salazar, youth representative, said all Colombians who lived through the conflict have suffered from the consequences of violence.
+Also briefing the Council was David Santiago Cano Salazar, youth representative, who said all Colombians who lived through the conflict have suffered from the consequences of violence.
 Having grown up in Medellín, he remembers neighbours who were killed, corpses on TV, the sounds of gun shots and pervasive fear.
 While the peace agreement fulfilled hopes, it also raised expectations that peace would finally take root in rural Colombia.
 These expectations remain and all Colombians must do their part to implement the entire peace agreement.

 Following his travels with the United Nations Verification Mission in Colombia to Miravalle, Caquetá — the heart of the conflict for decades — where former combatants were now being trained as tour guides, he made a pledge to do his part.
 In December 2019, he organized a fair in Bogotá for former combatants to sell agricultural products and handicrafts, in an alliance with the United Nations, the Agency for Reintegration and Normalization and several non‑governmental organizations.
 He is now working to replicate the fair in other cities and has launched a programme for young entrepreneurs to share tech advice, another example of how his generation is supporting peace and reconciliation.